Jerontay Clemons led the team with 24 points in loss to the Bulldogs.

 The Leetown, Miss., native Joye Lee-McNelis was named The University of Southern Mississippi's fourth women's basketball coach on May 24, 2004.
 Lee-McNelis, one of the school's all-time basketball greats, was the fifth Lady Eagle to score more than 1,000 points in a career.

-Just completing her 11th season as head coach and her 19th with the Southern Miss program, Joye Lee-McNelis has been associated with the Lady Eagles' program for 50 percent of the last 40 years.
+Heading into her 12th season as head coach and her 20th with the Southern Miss program, Joye Lee-McNelis has been associated with the Lady Eagles' program for 50 percent of the last 40 years.

 First as a standout player, then a successful assistant coach, and for the past nine seasons as head coach of her alma mater, McNelis presence has formed a complete, well-rounded women's basketball program that is putting Southern Miss back on the map.